malwaredetective/root-crawler/README.md

 ![Screenshot](assets/root-crawler-hint.png)

+### 🎯 Level Walkthroughs
+Looking for more guidance on a specific level or want to review the solution to a challenge?

+The Wiki contains [walkthroughs](https://github.com/malwaredetective/root-crawler/wiki/) with links to detailed, step-by-step guides for every level in Root Crawler.

+🚧 **Step-by-step walkthroughs for each level are a work in progress and will be published soon!**

 ## 🧰 Privilege Escalation Tools

 Each level includes some common privilege escalation tools, located in `/opt/tools` These are available for your convenience and are completely **optional**.
 You can solve the levels with or without them.